apache/usergrid/sdks/nodejs/readme.md

 	});

-You can also create a new entity of the same type, and add it to the collection:
+You can also add a new entity of the same type to the collection:

 	//create a new dog and add it to the collection var options = {
-		client:client,
-		data:{type:'dogs', name:'extra-dog'}
+		name:'extra-dog',
+		fur:'shedding'
 	}
-	var dog = new usergrid.entity(options);

-	//no need to call save, just add the new entity
+	//just pass the options to the addEntity method
-	//to the collection and it is saved automatically dogs.addEntity(dog, function(err, data) {
+	//to the collection and it is saved automatically dogs.addEntity(options, function(err, dog, data) {
 		if (err) {
 			error('extra dog not saved or added to collection');
 		} else {